-You will receive the results of any tests done only for research purposes during this study.
+Neither you nor your doctor will receive the results of any tests done for research purposes during this study.

 What risks can I expect from taking part in this study?

 If you choose to take part in this study, there is a risk that: